rodezi/automation-nocode-portfolio/README.md

 # This is my portfolio
 Here you can find all my different projects of Bussiness Automation / no-code tools.
-There's multiplem json's from Make and N8N.
+There's multiple json's from Make and N8N.
+Some basic to more robust automations.

 The ones called "Pack" are full workflows optimizations